peteletroll/DockRotate/README.md

 ( ** ) DockRotate can be compatible with **Kerbal Joint Reinforcement**.
 KJR configuration may need an update: see https://forum.kerbalspaceprogram.com/index.php?/topic/170484-dockrotate&do=findComment&comment=3305721 and https://forum.kerbalspaceprogram.com/index.php?/topic/170484-14-dockrotate&do=findComment&comment=3424519

+# Welding

+Engineers in EVA can weld docking port pairs.

 # NodeRotate

 This module can be used to turn any connection node of any physically significant part into a rotating joint.